linagora/linshare/documentation/EN/installation/linshare-install.md

 LinShare needs the use of a database (PostgreSQL) for its files and its configuration.

-Mysql is not supported anymore in LinShare v2.
+MySQL is not supported anymore in LinShare v2.

 This section present an installation with PostgreSQL.